zeropt/zeropt.github.io/projects/thiswebsite/thiswebsite.md

 ![welcome page light themed](img/welcome_light.webp)

-I recently got inspired to make a fun personal website that I could share with friends and potential employers.
-The original goal was to be a place where I could collect and write about my personal projects but this quickly turned into another fun project of its own where I had to relearn the basics of HTML, CSS, and JavaScript.
+I was recently inspired to make a fun personal website that I could share with friends and potential employers.
+The original goal was to simply collect and write about my personal projects but this quickly turned into another fun project of its own.

 <br>